-The price increase for the 720S Spider over the coupe is sizeable.
-At £237,000, the Spider is over £28,000 more expensive than the fixed-roof model, but we’ve no doubt that McLaren will find plenty of buyers regardless.
+The price increase for the 720S Spider over the coupe is significant.
+Starting at nearly £240,000, the Spider is nearly £30,000 more expensive than the fixed-roof model, but we’ve no doubt that McLaren will find plenty of buyers regardless.
 Of course, you can significantly add to the price by choosing a few optional extras - our test car had a special roof worth £7,500.

 Engines, drive & performance

-With a twin-turbocharged 4.0-litre V8 producing 710bhp and a barmy 770Nm of torque, the McLaren 720S Spider is rarely anything other than breathtaking.
+With a twin-turbocharged 4.0-litre V8 producing 710bhp and a formidable 770Nm of torque, the performance offered by the McLaren 720S Spider is rarely anything other than breathtaking.
 Find somewhere legal to use launch control, and the force of acceleration will have you firmly pinned back in your seat.
 The performance is frankly brutal, and it’s amplified by the extra engine noise in the Spider.
 A Ferrari 488 GTB sounds better but we don’t think the difference is a decisive factor in its favour.

 Interior & comfort

-The ride quality is impressive for a car that’s so focused on performance, and the all-round visibility is surprisingly good.
+The ride quality is very impressive for a car that’s so focused on performance, with the suspension capable of cushioning you from road imperfections at normal speeds.
+All-round visibility is surprisingly good as well, despite the low-slung driving position.
 It’s clear that McLaren has worked very hard to make the 720S usable but the interior isn’t perfect.
-The infotainment system is a let-down: it’s hard to use, can be slow to react and doesn’t offer much in the way of connectivity.
+The infotainment system is a let-down: it’s hard to use, can be slow to react and the connectivity is not very user friendly to set up.